Inelastic Scattering of Dark Matter with Heavy Cosmic Rays: Numerical results and discussion

 In this subsection, we consider a toy model that \textit{DM particles only interact with Oxygen}.
 This toy model is useful in tracking the cascades of elements with $Z\leq 8$ produced by DM-Oxygen collisions.
 The CR Oxygen abundance can be depleted not only by collisions with protons but also by collisions with DM particles.
 The left panel of Fig.~\ref{fig:xsec} displays the dependence of the total cross-section for the fragmentation of Oxygen into all possible lighter nuclei with respect to its kinetic energy per nucleon $E_k/n$.
 The production cross sections of Carbon (via $^{16}$O+ $\chi \to ^{12}$C+$\cdots$) and Boron (via $^{16}$O+ $\chi \to$$^{11}$B+$\cdots$) are illustrated in the middle and right panels, respectively.
 To demonstrate the kinematics of the collisions between DM and CRs, we take four representative DM masses: two lines (cyan and blue) have DM mass lighter than gas particles ($10^{-3}\gev$ and $0.1\gev$), the red lines show the case $m_\chi=m_p$, and the green lines are with DM mass heavier than gas particles ($m_\chi=20\gev$).
 By taking $b_\chi/m_\chi=1\gev^{-1}$, the cross-section for $m_\chi=m_p$ case is exactly the same as the one for $^{16}$O-proton collisions.

-Based on Fig.~\ref{fig:xsec}, our findings are summarized as follows. \begin{itemize} \item The total fragmentation cross-section or the production cross-section of $^{10}$B or $^{12}$C exhibits a sharp peak. \item If increasing $m_\chi$, the peaks of the fragmentation and production cross sections shifts to lower kinetic energy.
+Based on Fig.~\ref{fig:xsec}, our findings are summarized as follows. \begin{itemize} \item The total fragmentation cross-section or the production cross-section of $^{10}$B or $^{12}$C exhibits a sharp peak. \item If increasing $m_\chi$, the peaks of the fragmentation and production cross sections shift to lower kinetic energy.
 This is because of the factor $m_\chi/m_p$ in Eq.~\ref{eq:Tlab}. \item The $^{10}$B production cross section is one order of magnitude lower than $^{12}$C, thus the primary product of $^{16}$O fragmentation is from Carbon. \end{itemize}

 Next, we consider CR energy spectra by varying $b_\chi$ and $m_\chi$ for Oxygen (Fig.~\ref{fig:toyo}), Carbon and Boron (Fig.~\ref{fig:toyb}), and the ratio of Boron to Carbon B/C (Fig.~\ref{fig:toybtc}).
-Here, we show their common configurations.
+For propagation parameters, we use the values of Model A in Table~\ref{tab:diff-para}.
 As adopted in Fig.~\ref{fig:xsec}, we again show four different DM mass benchmarks, $m_\chi=10^{-3}\gev$ (cyan lines), $m_\chi=0.1\gev$ (blue lines), $m_\chi=m_p$ (red lines) and $m_\chi=20\gev$ (green lines).
 We present $b_\chi=0$ (black solid lines) for a DM-free scenario.
 When comparing the spectra based on different DM masses in these four left panels, we take $b_\chi/m_\chi=1\gev^{-1}$ for a demonstration.
 In these right panels, we plot the spectra produced by CRs collision with $0.1\gev$ DM, comparing with $b_\chi/m_\chi=1\gev^{-1}$ and $b_\chi/m_\chi=0.1\gev^{-1}$.